treyg/synology-photos-memories/README.md

 ### DSM 7.2+

-> **Warning**
+> **Important**
-If you have not setted up quickconnect, you should (as admin) in Control Panel -> Login Portal -> Applications and set the `photo` alias related to Synology Photos app.
+> If you have not setted up quickconnect, you should (as admin) go in Control Panel -> Login Portal -> Applications and set the `photo` alias related to Synology Photos app.

-To install with docker with Docker using the new container manager, use the following steps:
+To install with Docker using the new container manager app, use the following steps:

 1. Search for, and download the the image from the Docker registry.
 Select the latest tag
    ![Download the image from the docker registry](./images/step1.jpeg)